Skip to content

 3. Environment Variables

-Environment Variables can be created in "Development / Environment Variables".
-They are simple Key-Value configuration reading tools provided by DataFlux Func, and their IDs are directly specified by the user during creation.
+Environment variables can be created in "Development / Environment Variables".
+They are simple Key-Value configuration reading tools provided by DataFlux Func.
+Their IDs are directly specified by the user upon creation.

-For example, if the system accessed by the script distinguishes between test and production environments, you can set Environment Variables to switch between test and production environments without changing the code.
+For example, if the system the script needs to access distinguishes between test/production environments, you can set environment variables to switch between test/production environments without changing the code.

-Assume the user has configured an Environment Variable with an ID of api_endpoint.
-The code to obtain the value of this Environment Variable is as follows:
+Assuming the user has configured an environment variable with ID api_endpoint, the code to get the value of this environment variable is as follows:

 Python